AlexMendozaEt/Example-of-a-restaurant-web-site/README.md

 ![Restaurant Landing Page](https://i.ibb.co/5jxBKpw/image.png)

 Welcome to the Restaurant Website Example project!
 This repository serves as an illustrative example of a webpage designed for a restaurant.
-Whether you're a beginner honing your web development skills or seeking inspiration for a restaurant website, this project provides a solid foundation.

 ## Features